-This paper describes a biologically-inspired architecture, called SymbioticSphere, which allows large-scale data centers to autonomously adapt to dynamic environmental changes.
-SymbioticSphere follows biological principles such as decentralization, natural selection and symbiosis to design data centers (application services and middleware platforms).
-Each application service and middleware platform is designed as a biological entity and implements biological behaviors such as migration, replication death and energy exchange.
-Services and platforms cooperatively invoke their behaviors to improve their adaptability.
-This paper presents a set of behaviors for services and platforms, and describes how services and platforms act and interact with each other.
-Simulation results show that services and platforms autonomously adapt to dynamic network conditions (e.g., user location, network traffic, and resource availability) by invoking their behaviors suitable for the conditions.
+Abstract-This paper describes a biologically-inspired architecture, called SymbioticSphere, which allows network systems to autonomously adapt to dynamic environmental changes.
+SymbioticSphere consists of two major system components: application services and middleware platforms.
+Each service and platform is designed as a biological entity and implements biological behaviors such as migration, replication, death and energy exchange.
+This paper describes how agents and platform behave and interact with each other.
+Simulation results show that services and platforms autonomously adapt to dynamic network conditions (e.g., user location, network traffic and resource availability) by invoking their behaviors suitable for the conditions.
+Simulation results also show that services and platforms autonomously behave in a symbiotic manner to pursue their mutual benefits (adaptability).

-1. Introduction
+1. INTRODUCTION

-Data centers have become integral components to operate large-scale network applications.
+Network systems have become integral components to operate large-scale network applications.
 Since they are rapidly increasing in complexity and scale, they face several challenges, particularly autonomy and adaptability.
-Data centers are expected to autonomously adapt to dynamic conditions in the network (e.g., network traffic and resource availability) in order to improve user experience, expand operational longevity and reduce maintenance cost [1, 2].

-In order to meet these challenges in data centers (i.e., autonomy and adaptability), the authors of the paper propose to apply key biological principles and mechanisms to design data centers.
-This is motivated by the observation that various biological systems have already developed the mechanisms to achieve autonomy and adaptability.
-For example, bees act autonomously, influenced by local environmental conditions and local interactions with other bees.
-A bee colony adapts to dynamic environmental conditions.
-When the amount of honey in a hive is low, many bees leave the hive to gather nectar from nearby flowers.
-When the hive is full of honey, most bees remain in the hive and rest.
+Network systems are expected to autonomously adapt to dynamic conditions in the network (e.g., network traffic and resource availability) in order to improve user experience, expand operational longevity and reduce maintenance cost [1, 2].
+In order to meet these challenges (i.e., autonomy and adaptability), we propose to apply key biological principles and mechanisms to design network systems.
+This is motivated by the observation that various biological systems have developed the mechanisms to achieve autonomy and adaptability.

-SymbioticSphere is an architecture that applies biological principles and mechanisms to design data centers.
-In SymbioticSphere, each data center consists of two major components: application services and middleware platforms.
-SymbioticSphere models the two components as different biological species.
-Individual application services and middleware platforms are modeled as biological entities, analogous to bees in a bee colony.
-They are designed to follow several biological principles such as decentralization, natural selection and symbiosis.
-An application service is designed as a software agent.
+SymbioticSphere is an architecture that applies biological principles and mechanisms to design network systems.
+In SymbioticSphere, each network system consists of two major components: application services and middleware platforms.
+SymbioticSphere models these two different types of components as different biological species.
+Individual services and platforms are modeled as biological entities, analogous to bees in a bee colony.
+A service is designed as a software agent.
 Each agent implements a functional service (e.g., web service) and biological behaviors such as energy exchange, replication, death and migration.
-A middleware platform runs on a network host and operates agents.
+A platform runs on a network host and operates agents.
 Each platform provides runtime services that agents use to perform their services and behaviors, and implements biological behaviors such as replication, death and energy exchange.

-Agents and platforms periodically sense their surrounding environmental conditions such as network traffic and resource availability, and adaptively perform their behaviors suitable for the conditions.
-For example, agents may invoke the migration behavior for moving towards network hosts that accept a large number of user requests for their services.
-This leads to the adaptation of agent locations, and agents can reduce response time for users.
-Platforms may invoke the replication behavior for placing additional platforms on neighboring network hosts.
-This leads to the adaptation of platform availability, and platforms can make more resources available for agents.
+Agents and platforms are decentralized.
+There are no central entities to control and coordinate agents/platforms (i.e., no directories and no resource managers).
+Each of agents and platforms periodically senses its surrounding environment conditions such as network traffic and resource availability, and adaptively performs its behaviors suitable for the conditions.
+For example, agents may invoke the migration behavior for moving towards the network hosts that accept a large number of user requests for their services.
+This leads to the adaptation of agent locations, and agents can collectively reduce response time for users.
+Platforms may invoke the replication behavior for placing additional (child) platforms on neighboring network hosts.
+This leads to the adaptation of platform availability, and platforms can collectively make more resources available for agents.

-In addition to these (regular) behaviors, each agent/platform implements a special type of behaviors, called symbiotic behaviors.
-Each symbiotic behavior is a sequence of regular behaviors that agents and platforms perform in order.
-Agents and platforms are designed to adapt to dynamic network environments by performing regular behaviors, as described above; however, regular behaviors of one species (e.g., agents) can degrade the adaptation of other species (e.g., platforms) in some circumstances.
+Agents and platforms are designed to adapt to dynamic network environments by performing these (regular) behaviors.
+However, regular behaviors of one species (e.g., agents) can degrade the adaptation of other species (e.g., platforms) in some circumstances.
 For example, if too many agents migrate toward a user, the platforms running close from the user have a risk to crash due to overloading or resource extinction.
-Symbiotic behaviors are intended to augment the adaptability of agents and platforms by allowing the two species to cooperate for pursuing their mutual benefits.
+In order to address this issue, each agent/platform implements a special type of behaviors, called symbiotic behaviors.
+Each symbiotic behavior is a sequence of regular behaviors that an agent and platform perform in order.
+Symbiotic behaviors are designed to augment the adaptability of agents and platforms by allowing the two species to cooperate with each other.